jesseallison/causeway-downUnder/README.md

 - [ ] incorporate finger movements on client screen to reveal blurry text
 - [ ] holds on client screen make text grow and get shot off to the theater view
 - [ ] create blended semi-opaque motion trails on theater view based off of client movements
+- [ ] enable usage tracking on gcloud and hive
   - [ ] ~~these only become revealed when client finger is released~~